martinthomson/quic-tls/draft-thomson-quic-tls.md

 The sequence number used by TLS record protection is changed to deal with the potential for packets to be dropped or lost.
 The QUIC sequence number is used in place of the monotonically increasing TLS record sequence number.
+This means that the TLS record protection employed is closer to DTLS in both its form and the guarantees that are provided.

-This represents a significant change to TLS record protection and the guarantees that it provides.
 QUIC has a single, contiguous sequence number space.
 In comparison, TLS restarts its sequence number each time that record protection keys are changed.

-The restart in TLS ensures that a compromise of the current traffic keys does not allow an attacker to truncate the data that is sent after a key update by sending additional packets under the old key (causing new packets to be discarded).
-In comparison, QUIC does not rely on this having integrity for a continuous sequence of application data packets.
-Since QUIC is UDP-based, it is trivial for either an attacker or random chance to cause truncation of the squence of packets at any time.
+The sequence number restart in TLS ensures that a compromise of the current traffic keys does not allow an attacker to truncate the data that is sent after a key update by sending additional packets under the old key (causing new packets to be discarded).

-QUIC deals with this by providing authenticated repair mechansims that operate above the layer of encryption.
+QUIC does not rely on there being a continuous sequence of application data packets; QUIC uses authenticated repair mechansims that operate above the layer of encryption.
 QUIC can therefore operate without restarting sequence numbers.

 ## Alternative Design: Exporters